 Introduction

 The perceptions young students have of scientists are often populated with misconceptions and stereotypes (Fralick, 2008).
 There has been a long standing interest of students’ attitudes regarding science (Dawson, 2008).
 Research has shown that the majority of female students perceive scientists to be male (Fralick, 2008; Greenfield, 1997).
 According to the National Science Foundation, women are greatly underrepresented in scientific fields (2003).
 While the gap has closed in recent years there is still a shortage of women in the upper academic or scientific fields (Eccles 2006).
-Over the past ten years, studies have documented the fact that girls and boys often experience different educational situations, especially in science (Greenfield, 1997).
-A students attitude toward science is formed early in his or her academic life and are already be in place by middle school (Desy, Peterson, Brockman, 2009).
-But while this topic has been researched over the years, there has not been a systematic, comprehensive review of the literature on gender and science education done conducted in recent years (Brotman, 2008).
+Over the past ten years, studies have documented that girls and boys often experience different educational situations, especially in science (Greenfield, 1997).
+A student’s attitude toward science is formed early in his or her academic life and are already in place by middle school (Desy, Peterson, Brockman, 2009).
+While this topic has been researched over the years, there has not been a systematic, comprehensive review of the literature on gender and science education done conducted in recent years (Brotman, 2008).
 This review is organized into two sections.
 The first section will discuss the methodology which was used to select the articles.
 The second section will discuss the theoretical frameworks categorizing the recent literature.

 Methodology

 After collecting a body of literature that conducted research or discussed this topic, the author believes that there is still more research that has yet to discover quantifiable results of project based learning results on the career goals of female science students.
 The search began looking for gender discrimination of females in the science fields, and any research already conducted on this topic.
-While there were several articles that mentioned this subject, but very few were found that actually performed research to discover the reasons why.
+While there were several articles that mentioned this subject, very few were found that actually performed research to discover the reasons why.
 This could reflect that researchers do not know what correlations or causations studies to do.
-Doing a study similar to what Jo Boaler did in England where Phoenix Park was experimental and Amber Hill did a more traditional class.
+Doing a study similar to what Jo Boaler (year)did in England where Phoenix Park was experimental and Amber Hill did a more traditional class.
 At the end of the school year surveys showed that female students at Phoenix Park improved significantly more than the female students at Amber Hill.
 Learning environments that promote the sort of connectedness in understanding shown in Phoenix Park are likely to deeply involve girls in learning of subject matter that they have avoided (McGrath.
 2004).
 While this study measured improvements in mathematics; one could extrapolate that this type of instruction in a science classroom would benefit female students over traditional instruction in a science classroom.
-Conducting further research, similar to Boaler could add to the discussion of correlations and causations of project based learning environments on the career goals of females.
+Conducting further research, similar to Boaler (year) could add to the discussion of correlations and causations of project based learning environments on the career goals of females.